+Today I am sharing my Whole30 recap and results!
 I have officially completed my first Whole30!
 Feel free to applaud.
 I’ll wait. 🙂 It’s been an interesting month of experimentation and ups and downs.
 I’m so glad I went through with this and so proud of myself that I made it through the 30 days!
 If you did too, congrats!
 January 31st marked the start of my reintroduction period.
-I will outline those 10 days here once they’re over but for now, here is my week 4 Whole30 Recap & Results.
-You can also check out my recaps for week one, week two and week three!
+I will outline those 10 days here once they’re over but for now, here is my week 4 Whole30 Recap and Results.
+You can also check out my recaps for week 1, week 2 and week 3.

 WHAT I ATE